zinikiGareth/blueberries/concepts/index.md

 ## Envelope

-Data items are generally best understood and interpreted by the individual BlueberryBrands that "own" them, i.e. create and edit them.
+Data items are generally best understood and interpreted by the individual BlueberryVarieties that "own" them, i.e. create and edit them.

 However, Ziniki provides for an automated field-mapping system which allows arbitrary native (JSON) data objects to be re-mapped to more